2 min read

 Although the focus is fundamentally on accounting concerns, the function of a forensic accountant may also cover a more generic investigation, including the collection of evidence.

 Almost every accounting firm in the country today has forensic accounting sections.
-Within these sections, there may be sub-differentiations; for instance, some forensic accounting experts may specialise in insurance applications, personal injury declarations, fraudulence, construction or royalty audits.
+There may be sub-differentiations within these sections.
+For instance, some forensic accounting experts may specialise in certain areas.
+These areas can be insurance applications, personal injury declarations, fraudulence, construction, or royalty audits.

-Forensic accountants may also offer their services in retrieving profits from crime and in relation to appropriation proceedings relevant to definite or assumed proceeds of crime or dubious transfer of funds.
+Forensic accountants may also offer their services in retrieving profits from crime and in relation to appropriation proceedings.
+The proceedings that are relevant to definite or assumed proceeds of crime or dubious transfer of funds.
 Unique only to India, there is a specific species of forensic accountants known as Certified Forensic Accounting Professionals.

 Forensic accounting in India

-Given the nature and types of fraud in India, the Reserve Bank of India (RBI) has compulsorily made forensic accounting audits mandatory for all banks.
+Given the rise in fraud cases, the Reserve Bank of India (RBI) has compulsorily made forensic accounting audits mandatory for all banks.
 The establishment of the Serious Fraud Investigation Office (SFIO) in India has become the turning point for forensic accountants.
 The indications of the growing demand for the field are:

 • The growing list of online criminal offences